-If you had not been to ‘Made in Hull’, how much do you estimate you would have spent on you and others with you on the following?
+If you had not been to ‘Blade’, how much do you estimate you would have spent on you and others with you on the following?
 Enter to the nearest £, or enter zero if none – if the respondent does not know of would prefer not to answer leave the boxes blank).
 Record for first 3 visits only